alimassidik210/Recipe-page/README.md

 ### Useful resources

-- [chatgpt](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [chatgpt](https://www.example.com) - This helped me for many reason.
+I really liked this AI and will use it going forward.

 ## Author